-Hurricane Harvey has since been downgraded to a tropical storm as it now affects Lousiana, where authorities also remain on high alert, but the deluge and resulting floods in Houston have already claimed nearly two dozen lives and forced local schools to cancel classes and school bus service for at least the next week.
+Hurricane Harvey has since been downgraded to a tropical storm as it now affects Louisiana, where authorities also remain on high alert.
+But the deluge and resulting floods in Houston have already claimed nearly two dozen lives and forced local schools to cancel classes and school bus service for at least the next week.

-With Harvey passing over Beaumont and heading into Lousiana on Tuesday, some schools in the Pelican State were closed.
-Orleans Parish Public Schools canceled classes amid heavy rain but said in a statement that classes were to resume on Wednesday, while urging adminsitrators and safety professionals to remain "vigilant."
+With Harvey passing over Beaumont and heading into Louisiana on Tuesday, some schools in the Pelican State were closed.
+Orleans Parish Public Schools canceled classes amid heavy rain but said in a statement that classes were to resume on Wednesday, while urging administrators and safety professionals to remain “vigilant.”

 St. Charles Parish Public Schools west of New Orleans remained open on Tuesday and were scheduled to be open again on Wednesday.
 The district posted on its website that students who do not attend school during the weather event will receive an excused absence with a parent note.